Desktop Accessories Info

 All sound files included in my Desktop Themes were recorded in Microsoft ADPCM format to minimize file size.
 If you have problem playing the files, follow the instructions below.

-Desktop Theme is a set of desktop files which can change the appearance of your desktop.
-You can install desktop themes directly in Windows 98/ME (or 95 with Microsoft Plus! installed), or you can use other third-party theme installers.
+Desktop Theme is a set of desktop files which change the appearance of your desktop.
+You can install desktop themes directly in Windows 98/ME/XP/Vista, or you can use other third-party theme installers.
 To install a desktop theme, simply click on its .theme file.

 You can also make your own desktop theme by first saving your desktop settings as a .theme file in the Desktop Themes section of Control Panel, and then packing all necessary desktop files and the .theme file into a single package (the easiest way is to copy all necessary files into a folder and then compress them into a ZIP file).
 This can also be done by other theme-making programs.
 After that, your theme can be distributed to your friends or on the net.

-Windows XP/2000 should have similar "Desktop Themes Support" option as well.
+Windows XP/2000 have similar "Desktop Themes Support" option as well.

-Active Desktop is built-in feature for Windows 98/ME/NT/2000/XP (and 95 with IE4 installed) which let you use HTMLs and other Web technologies to decorate your desktop and folders instead of just plain wallpapers.
+Active Desktop is built-in feature for Windows 98/ME/NT/2000/XP (*) which let you use HTMLs and other Web technologies to decorate your desktop and folders instead of just plain wallpapers.
 You can install a HTML file to your desktop exactly like installing a wallpaper.

 With Active Desktop feature, you can even customize your folders like the one shown above!
 For each folder you want to customize, choose the "Customize this Folder" option in "View" menu.
 Follow the on-screen instructions.